1k2a3n4a5k/1k2a3n4a5k/README.md

 - 👋 Hi, I’m @1k2a3n4a5k
 - 👀 I’m interested in hacking instagram I'd
 - 🌱 I’m currently study in 9th class
-- 💞️ I’m looking to someone teach me how to hack inside I'd
+- 💞️ I’m looking to someone teach me how to hack instagram I'd
 - 👩‍🎓 I also want to learn coding
      I want to become engineer
 - ⚡ My favorite things is watching anime